cloudfour/pleasantest/docs/errors/target-size.md

 ### Approach 1: Increasing the target size

 Much of the time, increasing the target size is the correct solution to the problem.
-By doing this, you are making your site more accessible to users.
-Usually, increasing `padding` or setting a `min-width`/`min-height` is the easiest way to ensure an element is large enough.
+By doing this, you are creating a more inclusive user experience.
+Usually, increasing `padding` or setting a `min-width`/`min-height` is the easiest way to ensure an element's target size is large enough.

 ### Approach 2: Disabling the check